Categories

 Selection of small drawstring bags

-I would skip over the section with mean Mr Li as it is a little complicated to show with props.
-Finish with the party: cymbals and noise-makers and cheering and maybe some confetti instead of fireworks:
+I would miss out the section with mean Mr Li and family as it is a little complicated to show with sensory props.
+I usually finish with the New Year’s feast – use the food, toys and money props and maybe add in cymbals and noise-makers and cheering and even some confetti:

 Red and white confetti